openmpf/openmpf-components/cpp/TesseractOCRTextDetection/DICTIONARIES.md

 ### Update Multiple Models with New Files via Replacement

-The `-ur` command is similar to the above `-u` command, but instead new DAWG components will be generated rather than adding to the word list if the existing
+The `-ur` command is similar to the above `-u` command, but instead new DAWG components will be generated rather than adding to the word list of the existing
 ones:

 `./tessdata_model_updater -ur <ORIGINAL_MODELS_DIR> <UPDATED_COMPONENT_FILES_DIR> <OUTPUT_MODELS_DIR>`